timlabs/uscode/United States Code/TITLE 22-FOREIGN RELATIONS AND INTERCOURSE/CHAPTER 032-FOREIGN ASSISTANCE/SUBCHAPTER I-INTERNATIONAL DEVELOPMENT/Part I-Declaration of Policy; Development Assistance Authorizations/Part I-Declaration of Policy; Development Assistance Authorizations.md

   * (5) programs of urban development, with particular emphasis on small, labor intensive enterprises, marketing systems for small producers, and financial and other institutions which enable the urban poor to participate in the economic and social development of their country.

 #### (e) Authorization of appropriations
-* (1) There are authorized to be appropriated to the President for purposes of this section, in addition to funds otherwise available for such purposes, $207,000,000 for fiscal year 1986 and $207,000,000 for fiscal year 1987.

-* (2) Amounts appropriated under this section are authorized to remain available until expended.

-#### (f) Financing cooperative projects among United States, Israel, and developing countries
-* Of the amounts authorized to be appropriated to carry out this part, $5,000,000 for fiscal year 1986 and $5,000,000 for fiscal year 1987 shall be used to finance cooperative projects among the United States, Israel, and developing countries.
+* There is authorized to be appropriated $2,000,000 for fiscal years 2021 through 2023 to finance cooperative projects among the United States, Israel, and developing countries that identify and support local solutions to address sustainability challenges relating to water resources, agriculture, and energy storage, including—

+  * (1) establishing public-private partnerships;

+  * (2) supporting the identification, research, development testing, and scaling of innovations that focus on populations that are vulnerable to environmental and resource-scarcity crises, such as subsistence farming communities;

+  * (3) seed or transition-to-scale funding;

+  * (4) clear and appropriate branding and marking of United States funded assistance, in accordance with section 2401 of this title; and

+  * (5) accelerating demonstrations or applications of local solutions to sustainability challenges, or the further refinement, testing, or implementation of innovations that have previously effectively addressed sustainability challenges.

 ### §2151e.
 Appropriate technology
 * (a) In carrying out activities under this part, the President shall place special emphasis on the use of relatively smaller, cost-saving, labor-using technologies that are generally most appropriate for the small farms, small businesses, and small incomes of the poor.